Swimming Pool Information

 - Competitive Swim Team

-- Competitive 1 meter and a 3 meter diving board.
+- Competitive 1 meter and 3 meter diving boards

 - Zero entry children’s wading pool with separate filtration system

 - Address: Kingsley Racquet and Swim Club, 2325 North Peachtree Way, Dunwoody, Ga 30338

 - Guests must be accompanied by a member host and the member host must pay the guest fee when signing in.
 The guest fee is $3.00 per guest.
 During special events the guest fee will be $8.00 plus the cost of the event.